 Access to quality information is at the heart of an informed and engaged citizenry.
-Yet as more information floods the information landscape, worrisome information pervades.
-What makes information worrisome?
-What makes it credible?
+As more information floods the information landscape, worrisome information pervades.
+When does information become misinformation or disinformation?
+What makes information credible?
 Our information literacy librarians cover the theoretical, methodological, and practical concepts and skills needed to efficiently and ethically find, evaluate, and use information from and within a variety of contexts.

 Whether it’s a session about leveraging library resources for research in a particular topic area, or using our special collection materials in your teaching, our librarians will work with you to develop customized instruction tailored to your topic area or course goals.